 He began working for the Blue Penguin Trust in 2008, running its predator trapping and penguin monitoring.
 He also moonlights as a winemaker in California.

-Inger grew up in Kent, the garden of England, and says she became interested in conservation when attempts were made to dig up the fields that surrounded her town for gravel extraction.
+Inger grew up in Kent, the garden of England, and says she became interested in conservation when proposals were made to dig up the fields that surrounded her town for gravel extraction.

 After completing a joint honours degree in Geography and Geology at Bristol University then a Leisure Management Diploma, via various sports management roles, she managed a 220 acre estate and golf club, where she re-discovered a love for nature and sustainability, introducing and implementing an ecology policy.
 But she wanted to travel and lost her heart to New Zealand when she visited in 2003.

-DOC offered her a job in 2005 based in Fox Glacier and she has worked as a Community Relations Ranger in Hokitika since 2008.
-Until she moved to New Zealand, Inger always thought penguins only lived in Antarctica.
-Now she lives close to Hokitika beach and it still amazes her that penguins live just a few hundred yards away.
+DOC offered her a job in 2005 based in Fox Glacier and she subsequently worked as a Community Relations Ranger in Hokitika between 2008 and 2016.
+She lives close to Hokitika beach with penguins living just a few hundred yards away.